How to convert Figma designs to code with Cursor AI

 Comparing the final webpage to the original Figma design, I’m genuinely impressed.
 Cursor AI makes turning a Figma design into a live webpage remarkably easy.

-While the webpage was created solely to drive this tutorial, I did upload the results to my website.
-You can also find the Figma-to-Code this tutorial created on GitHub.
+While the webpage was created solely to drive this exercise, I did upload the results to my website.
+You can also view the Figma-to-Code files this tutorial created on GitHub.